ARTIST-Association/ARTIST/docs/heliostat_raytracing.rst

    :align: center

 Since both the receiver and the sun are directly to the south of the heliostat, this alignment is completely plausible.
-The heliostat is rotated 90 degrees along the North axis to reflect the sunlight back in the direction it is coming from.
+The heliostat is rotated 90 degrees along the east axis to reflect the sunlight back in the direction it is coming from.

 Raytracing